AnarchoTechNYC/meta/train-the-trainers/mr-robots-netflix-n-hack/week-1/intermediate/secretly-sharing-files-with-onionshare-and-tor-browser/README.md

     * When your friend successfully begins receiving the files, a progress bar will appear and will show the estimated time to completion.
 1. You must ensure that this download completes!
     * Do not close OnionShare during this process.
+    * Do not close the Tor Browser during this process.
     * Do not interrupt your Internet connection during this process.
     * Do not shut down your computer until the download has completed.